paulscherrerinstitute/tomorec/README.md

 # TOMOREC ANALYSIS OVERVIEW

-This README contains various recipes for installing a Tomorec Jupyter kernel, downloading publically available data, and executing a sample analysis Juptyer notebook.
+This README contains recipes on how to run an example Tomography reconstruction using publically available data.

-This can be done with using either a JuptyerHub service, or it can be done locally by building a docker image that contains JupyterLab and run on your local machine.
+This is done within a JuptyerLab session running in either a JuptyerHub service or running a lcoal computer using a docker container.

 The documentation below consists of several sections:
 - [1 - CLONE THIS REPOSITORY](#1---clone-this-repository)